|Ownership:||Forum 43.3%; NexGen 26.3%; Cameco 18.7%: Orano 11.7%|

 |Regional Significance||The project has been explored since 1970 with the discovery of numerous radioactive boulder trains.
 One of the largest trains was followed to its source leading to the discovery of the Maurice Bay deposit in 1976.
 Numerous shallow targets for basement and sandstone-hosted unconformity style mineralization are under-explored or untested, which further demonstrates a high potential for discovering high-grade deposits.|

-- Numerous untested gravity and structural targets with EM conductors are present, along with several radioactive boulder trains with no identified source.
-The shallow sandstone cover and existing widespread mineralization continue to make this a highly prospective project.
+- Over 20 untested gravity and structural targets with EM conductors are present, along with several radioactive boulder trains with no identified source.
+The shallow sandstone cover and existing widespread mineralization grading up to 5.7% uranium over 8.5m continue to make this a highly prospective project.

 - From 2003 to 2007, Cameco conducted a series of airborne and ground geophysical surveys, culminating in a 10-hole diamond drill program in 2008